ksaki/ksaki.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Saki Kuzushima is a PhD student in Political Science at University of Michigan.
+Saki Kuzushima is a PhD candidate in Political Science and Scientific Computing at the University of Michigan.
-I study applied statistical methods in international relations.
+I study development and application of statistical tools to understand human rights and international law.
 My research interests include:
-- Method: Applied bayesian statistics, Text analysis, Active learning
+- Method: Applied bayesian statistics, Text analysis
-- Topic: International institutions, treaties, Trade and investment
+- Topic: Human rights, International law